- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 Semi-Truck Accidents Will Still Happen

-Koester & Bradley dedicates a significant amount of our practice to helping drivers injured in trucking accidents.
+Koester Law, PLLC dedicates a significant amount of our practice to helping drivers injured in trucking accidents.
 Remember, trucks have one goal in mind, deliver the load as quickly as possible and pick up another load.
 That is how trucking companies make money–and they make lots of it.
 Trucking companies almost always have large insurance policies as well.
 This means that if you or a loved one are injured in a trucking accident, you should absolutely call a local Champaign and Illinois trucking accident lawyer so that you are paid the compensation that you deserve.